 Montana’s Judicial Branch website (MT.gov) is organized well for the end-user and self-represented litigants.
 On the main menu, they offer a self-help section with resources, forms, brochures, FAQs, office hours, phone number, PO Box, a list of attorneys and all the court rules and procures making it easy for an individual to file their own case documents and evidence.
 They have a dedicated area on the website just for forms for all types of cases.
-It is organized by areas of interest such as adoptions, protective orders, estate planning, marriage licenses, property records, divorce, child support issues, custody, guardianships, name changes, and other relevant topics.
+It is organized by areas of interest such as adoptions, protective orders, estate planning, marriage licenses, state property records, divorce, child support issues, custody, guardianships, name changes, and other relevant topics.
 This state also offers e-filing and has video tutorials and detailed instructions on how that system works.
 Patrons of the court can also contact the clerk of court with any questions or to get certified copies of court documents.

 Want to search for and access MT Montana public records on demand?
 Use the Infotracer tool to access hundreds of court cases all over the state, including Yellowstone County, Montana County, Missoula County, and Gallatin County.
 Per the Freedom of Information Act and MT Public Records Act Montana Code 2-6-101 et seq., Infotracer’s extensive database includes criminal records, dockets, civil cases, family court issues such as divorce, bankruptcies, and more!

 An individual may conduct a public records search without having any official reason or requesting permission.
 All MT records are available online, except for those that are court-ordered sealed or kept confidential by law.

 By using Infotracer, you gain free instant access to public records from all types of courts.
 The best way to lookup cases online is by using a state records search by name.
 Included are records from Montana district courts, justice courts, city courts, municipal courts, drug court, workers’ compensation court, and even water court!

 In 2014, the Montana courts received 304,757 filings.
 In 2016, the number of filings decreased by 1.1% and counted 301,534 filings.